garethj-msft/CsdlToDiagram/README.md

 # CsdlToDiagram
-Simple T4-powered console app to generate a PlantUml diagram from an OData CSDL file.
+Simple console app to generate a PlantUml diagram from an OData CSDL file.
+Available on nuget as a tool: `CsdlToDiagram`

 ## Generate a PlantUML diagram to the console.
 ```
-CsdlToDiagram.exe <csdlFile>
+dotnet CsdlToDiagram <csdlFile>
 ```

 ## Library CsdlToPlant